-As a responsible service provider, all confidential data related to the Group's business, financial and customer information are securely protected and only used for internal purpose.
-Employment contract includes the provision of confidentiality that any leakage of confidential information in breach of any privacy rules is strictly prohibited.
-As such, in carrying out its operations, the Group adheres to the Personal Data (Privacy) Ordinance and expressly reiterates confidentiality obligations.
+As a responsible service provider, all confidential data related to the Group's business, financial performance, suppliers and customers are securely protected and only accessed and used by authorised persons for internal purpose.
+Employment contracts signed with employees contain the provision on duty of confidentiality that any solicitation, collection, access, use, leakage or misappropriation of confidential information in breach of any privacy rules implemented by the Group is strictly prohibited.
+As such, in carrying out its operations, the Group adheres to the Personal Data (Privacy) Ordinance and expressly reiterates confidentiality obligations provided therein.

 The Group is determined to strengthen the protection of customers' privacy.
 Its employees are trained to maintain the confidentiality of its customers' information.
+If the Group discovers any violation of the privacy protocols by any employee or authorised persons, the employee involved may be subject to disciplinary action, up to and including termination of employment.
 The Group also has a data backup system through which its back-up data is stored in different locations to reduce the risk of data loss.
 The Group has also implemented firewall, anti-virus and anti-spam solutions for its IT systems to prevent leakage of confidential information, which are upgraded constantly.